spinnaker/spinnaker.github.io/setup/features/slack-support/index.md

   nav: setup
 ---

-Users can [create an application](/guides/user/applications/create/) and configure the application with relevant data.
-Spinnaker refers to this data as *application attributes*.
-Including a Slack Support Channel for an application is a configurable application attribute.
+You can [create an application](/guides/user/applications/create/) and configure it with relevant data—*application attributes*.

+Including a Slack support channel for an application is a configurable application attribute.
 This feature communicates with Slack's [conversations API](https://api.slack.com/docs/conversations-api) to expose a list of available Slack channels in your workspace.
 The Slack support channel feature is supported by all providers.

 # Configuration

 ## Gate
-An API token associated with your Slack workspace is needed for gate to receive a list of channels from Slack's API.
-Please refer to the [Slack documentation](https://slack.com/help/articles/215770388-Create-and-regenerate-API-tokens) if you need to create a Slack token.
+You need an API token associated with your Slack workspace for gate to receive a list of channels from Slack's API.
+See the [Slack documentation](https://slack.com/help/articles/215770388-Create-and-regenerate-API-tokens) if you need to create a Slack token.
 Add this token in the config for gate's **encrypted** secrets.

 ```yml
 slack: